-- A company registered in Singapore or a corporation registered outside Singapore with a permanent place of business in the country;
+- Be a company registered in Singapore / overseas and have a permanent place of business / registered office in Singapore;

-- An executive director who is a Singapore citizen or a Permanent resident of Singapore (or at least 1 non-executive director who is a Singapore Citizen or Singapore Permanent Resident and at least 1 executive director who is a Singapore Employment Pass Holder);
+- Have at least 1 non-executive director who is a Singapore Citizen or Singapore Permanent Resident and at least 1 executive director who is a Singapore Employment Pass Holder);

-- The satisfaction of certain prescribed financial and operational criteria;
+- Satisfy prescribed financial and operational criteria; and

-Each license application is reviewed by the Monetary Authority of Singapore which takes into account factors like financial condition and track record of the applicant, qualification and experience, ability to comply with obligations under the PS Act, etc.
+Each license application is reviewed by the Monetary Authority of Singapore (MAS) which takes into account, among others, factors like financial condition and track record of the applicant, qualification and experience, ability to comply with obligations under the PS Act.

-Applicants for payment institution license are required to pay a non-refundable license.
-The fee depends on the type of license applied for and the payment services which are to be included in the license.
+All applicants are required to pay a non-refundable license application fee.
+The fee depends on the license type and payment services applied for.

-The licensee must also pay an annual license fee and the applicable fees depend on the payment services that they are licensed to conduct.
+In addition to this, a licensee must also pay an annual license fee and applicable fees depending on the payment services that they are licensed to conduct.